Hong Kong, China

 - Zoo/botanical gardens in Central

-- Walk up or down Pottinger Street – have a chop made
+- Walk up or down Pottinger Street - check out costumes and masks

 - Hire a junk boat (essentially a yacht) for the day